gauravkhatriweb/daraz_app/README.md

+# # I am Sorry my exams are near so i cannot coniutne this project there are  some errors in the project but after my exams i will countitu this project

 # 🛍️ Daraz App (Flutter Project)

 The **Daraz App** is an e-commerce platform built using **Flutter**, designed to provide users with a smooth and intuitive online shopping experience.
 I am **Gaurav Khatri**, and I am developing this project by following the **Coding with T** tutorial series on YouTube.
 This README serves to guide developers and contributors on project setup, features, and usage.